 What Does This Mean?

 The term “alternative investments” is used to describe non-traditional securities that are privately traded.
 These products are very poorly regulated due to the fact that they are not traded on any public securities exchanges.
 This creates a great potential for oversight when dealing in these products.
-Many securities brokers like Bryan Musso take advantage of how poorly regulated these privately traded securities are and misrepresent them to customers as safe and lucrative investments.
-In fact, nothing could actually be further from the truth.
+Many less than scrupulous securities brokers take advantage of how poorly regulated these privately traded securities are and misrepresent them to customers as safe and lucrative investments.
+However, nothing could actually be further from the truth.
 Alternative investments are speculative and illiquid securities that are unsuitable for most investors.
-Despite this, brokers like Bryan Musso still push them onto unsuspecting investors due to the incredibly high commissions that brokers receive when brokering a trade involving an alternative investment.
+Despite this, some brokers will still push them onto unsuspecting investors due to the incredibly high commissions that brokers receive when brokering a trade involving an alternative investment.

 Oakes & Fosher Can Help